June 2017 edition and funding supplement. Fare Choice Issue 75 Funding opportunities supplement

 The CFHS networking conference took place in October 2009 and focused on community initiatives that are developing and sustaining food and health activities that address food access and health inequalities across Scotland.
 This publication highlights key points from the conference workshops

-Tackling Health Inequalities in Scotland: working with communities ñ a partnership of Scottish Intermediary bodies has been produced by Napier University on behalf of Community Health Exchange (CHEX), Voluntary Health Scotland and the UK Public Health Alliance, to highlight the contribution that national intermediary bodies make to the local tackling of health inequalities.
-The report »
+Tackling Health Inequalities in Scotland: working with communities has been produced by Napier University on behalf of Community Health Exchange (CHEX), Voluntary Health Scotland and the UK Public Health Alliance, to highlight the contribution that national intermediary bodies make to the local tackling of health inequalities.
+The report looks at the common features as well …

 Special edition launching the 2008 small grants scheme and featuring a selection of the work undertaken by the previous year’s grant recipients.